yangfcm/algorithm-js/readme.md

 - Tree: A collection of data with multiple levels or hierachies.
 The node structor in a tree is similar to the node in linked list but tree also has some special nodes: parent node, child node, sibling node, root node etc. A common operation of tree is iteration.
 Unlike other types of data structure whose data has an order, tree doesn't.
 So it can have two ways of iteration: Breadth-First algorithm(广度优先) and Depth-First algorithm(深度优先)
 - Binary Tree: A tree, with every node having two or zero children.
 The two children nodes are called left node and right node.
 - Binary Search Tree: A binary tree and every node's value is greater than its left value and less than its right value.

-## How to design a twitter

-This question can be asked about any webapp services, like how to design a blog, ebay, twitter, etc.

-### Guidance to answer the questions:

-- No right answer
-- Every interviewer expects a different answer
-- Focus is usually on the data model
-- Don't mention specific technologies
-- Draw stuff
-- Talk

-### Best strategies

-- Identify two core features
-- Possible implementation
-- Identify and address difficulties
-- Solutions for scaling, like caching, load balancer, etc.

-## Sorting Algorithm

-Three most common ways of sorting:

-- Bubble sorting O(n^2) Easy
-- Selection sorting O(n^2) Easy
-- Merge sorting O(n\*log(n)) Difficult

 ## How to run